 A developer project represents one or more integrations.
 By sharing a project with the members of their development team, the owner can allow other users to manage all integrations in the project.

-Google Smart Home Ecosystem integrations are managed using the new Developer Console.
-There are two methods of setting up projects in the Developer Console:
+Google Smart Home Ecosystem integrations are managed using the Developer Console.

 We recommend creating only one project for all your Matter integrations, both testing and production, particularly to avoid issues when testing with test Vendor IDs and Product IDs for Matter.